Oct 9, 2020 - Staff Article

 Woven landscape fabrics typically have a greater pull strength, but in general do not provide a high flow rate, making for poor drainage.
 Woven fabrics are commonly found as ground cover for weeds, and also under gravel driveway and paved road construction where strength is needed.

-Use 3 to 4.5 ounce weight Nonwoven Drainage Fabric.
-These are the most commonly used weighted fabrics to line a French Drain.
+Use 4 to 6 ounce weight non-woven Drainage Fabric.
+These are the most commonly used weighted fabrics to line a french drain.
 It provides great flow through rates and is strong enough to last the life of the drain.
+Ultra-thick rip rap fabric (8 oz +) is best used in erosion control applications and not french drains.

 Nonwoven drainage fabric vs. Woven Geotextile